Tomorrow's Top 25 Today: Florida beating LSU makes it tough to sort college football rankings

 Projecting the many changes in the new AP Top 25 poll college football rankings after Week 5

-When the new college football rankings are released on Sunday, expect some amount of second-guessing and outrage from fans upset with where their team stands in compared to conference rivals and former foes.
-Three top 10 teams lost in Week 6, continuing the tradition of shake ups that we've come to expect once the college football season hits October.
+Sunday, expect some amount of second-guessing and outrage from fans upset with where their team stands in compared to conference rivals and former foes when the new slate of college football rankings is released Sunday afternoon.
+Considering there were three top 10 teams that lost in Week 6, the tradition of shake ups that we've come to expect once the college football season has once again hit this October.

 The fallout for the AP Top 25 includes making voters needing to choose between best and most deserving, resume or head-to-head results, while considering the changing value of a win or loss as we see more from every team in college football.
 No conundrum is quite as interesting as what voters might do with Florida, LSU and Kentucky.
 Florida now has its best win of the year, following up a strong and gritty road win at Mississippi State by taking down the previously undefeated LSU.
 The Tigers, now with one loss, are going to fall, but not lower than Miami, which is now its best win after Auburn's loss to Mississippi State.

 Florida will make a step forward after going 2-0 against its SEC West draw, but its movement up the rankings could be capped by Kentucky, which is set to fall after losing at unranked Texas A&M. So does Kentucky, which checked in at No. 13 as an undefeated team last week, have to remain ahead of Florida?
 I think no because what the Gators have is a win that's more impressive (against LSU) than Kentucky's best win, Florida.
 It's messy and complicated now, but luckily college football in October continues to sort these things out from week-to-week.